alvarogarcia7/blog_source/source/_posts/2015-12-02-self-study-in-december-2015.markdown

 Especially interesting is the provided example of the confusion in the documentation, that can hinder productivity

+(Note: this entry is also present in this same month)

 Tags: allison-kaptur, fixed-mindset, growth-mindset, research, learning-strategy, recurse-center, carol-dweck, mindset

 [learning-strategies]: http://akaptur.com/blog/2015/10/10/effective-learning-strategies-for-programmers/